mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **same person**: I don't think I understand.

 **Katagiri**: Mind.
 [The] mind is more picky of your thoughts and ideas in calm circumstances, surroundings, which is called zazen.
 That's why [the] mind doesn't believe.
 Mind *feels* always.
 Mind always pokes its head into many thoughts, many ideas.
 And then, ... mind feels good if [you] let it go.
 But actually surroundings are very quiet.
 And also, mind always sees something after and before.
-That means, analyze, [and] dichotomize, always.
+That means, analyze [and] dichotomize, always.
 That's why what mind can do is to pick up something after you have done.
 That is feeling, and that is experience; that is [the] feeling of zazen.
 [Boredom?] and enjoyment [are] about the same.

 **Same person**: So are you saying then that even though it seems like what I do outside, but in fact because I'm sitting zazen and doing this, it's still different?
 What I'm doing with my mind?